Axlefublr/helix/README.md

 All pickers now take up the entire screen, rather than 90%.
 Thanks to @satoqz for figuring out how to do this! :D

+The `insert-final-newline` option now only inserts newline if the file is not empty.

 ### Implemented PRs from upstream

 * [11234](https://github.com/helix-editor/helix/issues/11234) by @Swordelf2